 Traditional attribute-based encryption is categorized into two types,

-- Key‐policy attribute-based encryption, in which the access protocols are related to the private keys of users.
+- Key‐policy attribute-based encryption, in which the access protocols are related to users’ private keys.

 Furthermore, attribute-based encryption can be classified into two more categories, including single authority-based and multiple authorities-based.
 For the first one, all attributes are supervised by only one authoritative attribute.
 For the second one, multiauthority attributes monitor the properties of disjoint sets.

 Social network is one of the main reasons we worry about Big Data privacy.
 Different from schemes, user data in social networks is typically stored and managed in a graphical scheme.
 Hence, its anonymous protection is very different from structured data.
 Typical data protection needs in social networks are anonymous user identities and attributes.
 Hence, the latest popular anonymous social networks hide information and relationship between the users when messages are sent.

 Researchers divide two types of schemes to protect security and privacy in social networks:

 - Clustering-based methods, in which the nodes in the graph structure are segmented and clustered first according to attributes and then replaced by some supernodes; the detailed information is hidden so that the anonymity of users is realized; the method changes the semantics of the original social graph at the expense of the availability of data,

 - Graph modification-based methods consider the additions and deletions of edges in a graph; the method of random additions and deletions of exchange edges can effectively achieve the desired level of anonymity; the key problem of this method is that the random increase in noise is too rare, and there is a lack of edge protection.

 Best practices for keeping privacy in the age of Big Data

 Companies should do whatever they can to protect Big Data security.
 Here we’re going to list some of the best practices for maintaining privacy in the age of Big Data.